bnorton/howler/README.md

 #####Get rid of your Exception Notifier (In Development)
 --------------------
-- Simply raise a Howler::Message::Notify exception
+- Simply raise a `Howler::Message::Notify` exception
-- Raise with custom attributes and Howler will take care of the rest.
+- Raise with custom attributes and `Howler` will take care of the rest.
-- The Exception Notification tab will give you access to errors in real-time.
+- The Notifications tab will give you access to errors in real-time.